-When BPVT is enabled in systems with four or less doublers, the response time to an HDSL LOSW is approximately 70 ms, which gives DLC terminals time to react and avoid dropped calls.
+When BPVT is enabled in systems with four or fewer doublers, the response time to an HDSL LOSW is reduced to approximately 70 ms (milliseconds), which gives DLC terminals time to react and avoid dropped calls.
+This is known as the "Fast LOSW" feature.

-In addition, the CRCs in each direction of every HDSL loop of each span are also counted and added in with the BPV count to produce a Total Error Count (TEC) that indicates the integrity of both the T1 and HDSL paths.
+In addition, the CRCs in each direction of every HDSL loop of each span are counted and added in with the BPV count to produce a Total Error Count (TEC) that indicates the integrity of both the T1 and HDSL paths.
 A TEC in each direction is calculated each second by adding the number of BPVs to the number of HDSL CRCs in that direction.
-The maximum TEC count is 12000.
+The maximum TEC count is 12,000.
 This TEC number is converted into BPVs at the distant end during the following second at a rate of 1 BPV every 128 T1 bits up to a maximum of 12000 (BER=7.7 x 10-3).
 This maximum rate is more than adequate since it exceeds the maximum 10-3 BER required by most DLC systems.